ChrisMellor/Tomeshelf/README.md

   - Update DB: `dotnet ef database update -s src/Tomeshelf.Api -p src/Tomeshelf.Infrastructure`

 The API applies pending migrations automatically on startup.

-## Static Analysis

-- CI integrates with [SonarCloud](https://sonarcloud.io/) via the dotnet SonarScanner.
-Configure repository secrets before the workflow can push analyses:
-  - `SONAR_TOKEN` – a SonarCloud user token with *Execute Analysis* permission.
-  - `SONAR_ORG` – the SonarCloud organisation key (e.g., `chrismellor`).
-  - `SONAR_PROJECT_KEY` – the project key created in SonarCloud (commonly `<org>_<repo>`).
-- The GitHub Actions pipeline calls:
-  1. `dotnet sonarscanner begin` prior to build/test, wiring in the OpenCover report produced by Coverlet.
-  2. `dotnet build` and `dotnet test` with coverage.
-  3. `dotnet sonarscanner end` to publish metrics.
-- If the secrets are not present, the Sonar steps are skipped automatically so forks and local branches can still run CI without access to the organisation.

 ## Observability